 Another gem is the Great Hall, built in 1495 for banquets, which contains portraits of generations of the Talbot family.

-- Wonderlights, Malahide Castle & Gardens
+- Guided Castle Tours - Malahide Castle and Gardens

 At one time the Courtyard housed the Fry Model Railway.
 This has reopened in Malahide Village in the thatched building called The Casino and is well worth a visit.